 “Fine,” he said.
 “Where do we start?”

 “Ah!”
 Roderick exclaimed, startling Bailey out of his seat.
 The terrier began barking excitedly, pursuing his own tail as if it was the source of all the commotion.
 “Ah!
 Now there’s a good question.
-Where do we start?”
-After a moment, then said, “I suppose you’ll have to consult an expert.”
+Where do we start?” he paused, rubbing his chin.
+“I suppose you’ll have to consult an expert.”

 “But you’re an expert,” Jonathan countered, as Roderick left his seat again and disappeared into the adjacent room.
-“You’re the expert.
+“You’re the expert.”

 “Not really.
-When I consulted for Scotland Yard on the Resurrectionist murders, I consulted an expert of my own.
+When I consulted for Scotland Yard on the Resurrectionist murders, I conferred with an expert of my own.
 A fellow eccentric with an exceedingly keen interest in murder.
 Parson Sinews,” Roderick explained, calling to Jonathan, who remained in the sitting room.

 “Sinews is a collector.
 He keeps broadsides and other memorabilia from famous crime scenes, and visits the sites of all the worst murders.
 When he can, he arranges to meet with the villains themselves, before they’re sent to the gallows.
 The more gruesome the murder, the keener his interest.
 He is said to own a ledger, made from the skin of William Burke.
 How’s that for ironic?
 He has a length of the gallows rope used to hang Mary Ann Cotton.
 Supposedly he has an original Ripper letter in his possession.”

-“And you want me to meet this, this, murder enthusiast?”
+“And you want me to meet with this murder enthusiast?”
 Jonathan called.

 “Yes, well, he knows more about the Resurrectionists than anyone else in London, myself included.
 If we hope to mount a war against them, we’ll need Mr. Sinews’ assistance, I’m afraid.”